fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-05.rst

 |               | Supported architectures: x86_64,                                                   |                     |                                                    |
 +---------------+------------------------------------------------------------------------------------+---------------------+----------------------------------------------------+

-In order to be compliant, a center must have at least the "MUST" class of these debuggers installed and in the standard login path across all nodes or, available via modules mechanism.
+In order to be compliant, a site must have at least the "MUST" class of these debuggers installed and in the standard login path across all nodes or, available via modules mechanism.